-It also refers as “Lipid linked proteins” that binds covalently to the lipid membrane either through a fatty acid chain, prenyl group or often via oligosaccharide complex.
-When the peripheral proteins attach with the lipid membrane through glycosylphosphatidylinositol linkage, then it will refer as “GPI- anchored proteins”.
+They refer to the lipid-linked proteins, which binds covalently to the lipid membrane either through a fatty acid chain, prenyl group or often via an oligosaccharide complex.
+The peripheral proteins attach with the lipid membrane through glycosylphosphatidylinositol linkage to constitute “GPI- anchored proteins”.

 Lipid-linked proteins have the characteristic property that they are located on either side of the biological cell membrane.
 They belong to the class of “Proteolipids”.